By Kelly Ng

 Likewise, the TFOOP organising team said that during the workshops, they enjoyed hearing many interesting personal stories that never made it to the history textbooks but were nonetheless important in illuminating different times in Singapore’s history.

 TFOOP workshop titled ‘I Got It From Home’.
-Photo by Yi Shien Sim.
+Photo provided by Yi Shien Sim.

 Other TFOOP workshops revolved around personal items or photographs.
 For example, the workshop, ‘I Got It From Home’, looked at personal objects that participants brought from home.
 Each object represented a slice of family history and the group was tasked to deconstruct and reimagine the objects, as if it were exhibited in a museum.